£12.50 + VAT

 At the end of the online Electrical Safety Training there is a 15-question, multiple-choice quiz.
 If learners demonstrate their understanding of the course content by achieving a minimum score of 80%, we email the course certificate.
 If learners score less than 80%, they can revisit any part of the course and retake the quiz until successful.

-The quiz can be retaken as often as required and the certificate is valid for 2 years.
+The quiz can be retaken as often as required and the Electrical Safety certificate is valid for 2 years.
 A posted certificate is available separately.

 - Access on phones, tablets and desktop computers